jkendall327/dotnet-explanations/csharp/async-await.md

 1. You have several operations that you want to run at the same time so that you can get through them all faster.
 2. You have a slow operation (like writing to a file or downloading a webpage) that you want to run in the background and let you know when it's finished.

-Async/await is desgined for the second kind of asynchronicity.
+Async/await is designed for the second kind of asynchronicity.
 For the first, you want the [Task Parallel Library](https://docs.microsoft.com/en-us/dotnet/standard/parallel-programming/task-parallel-library-tpl).

 ## What happens when an async method runs